 Stewart, et al., v.
 Azar–United States District Court For the District of Columbia (4/6/18)

 This amicus brief was filed with AARP, AARP Foundation, National Academy of Elder Law Attorneys and Disability Rights and Education Fund, with the assistance of Arnold and Porter.
 Amici filed in support of Plaintiffs’ Motion for Summary Judgement.
 Kentucky received a waiver from the US Department of Health and Human Services allowing it to impose work requirements on certain Medicaid beneficiaries and other restrictions on covered services.
-Amici identified the harm these changes with incur on Kentuckians with chronic conditions and detailed the manner in which the waiver undermines the objectives of the Medicaid Act.
+Amici identified the harm these changes would cause to Kentuckians with chronic conditions and detailed the manner in which the waiver undermines the objectives of the Medicaid Act.
+The Court agreed, ordering that the waiver be withdrawn.
+The Court’s order cites the amicus brief as part of the support for the Court’s ruling.

 Georgia State Conference of the NAACP, et al., v.
 City of Lagrange, Georgia–United States Court of Appeals for the Eleventh Circuit (3/6/18).
 This amicus brief was filed with the Southern Poverty Law Center.
 The City of La Grange’s linkage of court debt to access to the municipally owned utility service disproportionally harms low-income African Americans and acts as an end run around federal garnishment protections.